Backed by 7 evidence-based research studies.

 By later in the afternoon, I’m still feeling great; I go again and feel just fine; no diarrhea symptoms, no cramping.
 My energy is good and so is my mood.

-I take my Oxy Powder in the morning since it takes about 6 hours to make me “go.”
-This way, my muscles and body feel extra relaxed throughout the day and cleanse at the end of the day.
+I take my Oxy-Powder in the morning since it takes about 6 hours to make me “go.”
+This way, my muscles and body feel extra relaxed throughout the day and clean at the end of the day.
 My belly feels great for sleep that night and I sleep like a baby.

 There are a lot of pros to using Oxy colon cleanse.
 Using oxy powder is great for occasional constipation.
 Many people don’t have the recommended bowel movement they need for proper detoxification every day.

 After all, if you are constipated, you are not ridding the body of toxic substances as you should.
 Bowel movements are a key aspect of phase 3 detoxification in the body.
-A type of algae called chlorella is also very helpful for this: chlorella health benefits include gut detoxification too.
+A type of algae called chlorella is also very helpful for this: chlorella health benefits include gut detoxification.